gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/06 - Joshua.md

 # Chapter 12
 **Key themes:**
 1. List of the kings and the land that Moses and Joshua conquered.
 Joshua conquered a total of 31 kings.
+# Chapter 13
+**Key themes:**
+1. Joshua is old.
+2. Recaps Israel conquests until now, and what is left to conquer.
+3. Recaps the division of the land east of the Jordan.
+4. Balaam is dead.
+# Chapter 14
+**Key themes:**
 # Reference
 **Joshua 1:9**
 *”Be strong and of good courage; be not frightened, neither be dismayed; for the Lord your God is with you wherever you go.”*